 - (1) Moderation of energy demand is one of the five dimensions of the Energy Union Strategy adopted on 25 February 2015.
 Improving energy efficiency will benefit the environment, reduce greenhouse gas emissions, improve energy security by reducing dependence on energy imports from outside the Union, cut energy costs for households and companies, help alleviate energy poverty and lead to increased jobs and economy-wide economic activity.
 This is in line with the Union commitments made in the framework of the Energy Union and global climate agenda established by the Paris Agreement of December 2015 by the Parties of the United Nation Framework Convention on Climate Change. - (2) Directive 2012/27/EU of the European Parliament and of the Council1 is an element to progress towards the Energy Union, under which energy efficiency should be treated as an energy source in its own right.
 The 'energy efficiency first' principle should be taken into account when setting new rules for the supply side and other policy areas.
 The Commission should ensure that energy efficiency and demand side response can compete on equal terms with generation capacity.
-Energy efficiency needs to be considered whenever energy system relevant planning or financing decisions are taken.
-Energy efficiency improvements need to be realised whenever it is more cost-effective than equivalent supply-side solutions.
-This should help to exploit the multiple benefits of energy efficiency for Europe's society, in particular for citizens and businesses. - (3) The European Council of October 2014 set a 27 % energy efficiency target for 2030, to be reviewed by 2020 'having in mind an Union level of 30 %'.
+Energy efficiency needs to be considered whenever decisions relating to planning the energy system or financing decisions are taken.
+Energy efficiency improvements need to be realised whenever they are more cost-effective than equivalent supply-side solutions.
+This should help to exploit the multiple benefits of energy efficiency for Europe's society, in particular for citizens and businesses. - (3) The European Council of October 2014 set a 27 % energy efficiency target for 2030 at Union level, to be reviewed by 2020 'having in mind an Union level of 30 %'.
 In December 2015, the European Parliament called upon the Commission to also assess the viability of a 40 % energy efficiency target for the same timeframe.
-It is therefore appropriate to review and consequently amend the Directive to adapt it to the 2030 perspective.
+It is therefore appropriate to review and consequently amend Directive 2012/27/EU, to adapt it to the 2030 perspective.